 2 cups mashed potatoes*

-3. Return beef, including the bone and marrow to the pot.
+Return beef, including the bone and marrow to the pot.
 Add Guinness, tomatoes, onions, carrots, cinnamon, and bay leaf to pot.
 Cover and simmer on low for 3-4 hours until beef is to desired tenderness.
-Alternatively, you may transfer to a slow cooker and cook 8 hours or so on Low.
+Alternatively, you may transfer to a slow cooker and cook 6-8 hours on Low.